Folkmoot USA: History

 In 2014, with no other potential uses for the old Hazelwood School, the Haywood County school system chose to let Folkmoot have the aging school, which desperately needed repairs and upgrades, especially to its roof.
 The change would allow Folkmoot to have events year-round; for the more than ten years the organization leased the building, the uncertainty about its future location prevented Folkmoot from expanding its programs.
 Owning its building also meant Folkmoot would have to raise money for the building, which it could finally do as the owner.
 The gift was the largest ever to the organization, worth $1.3 million according to tax records.

 As of 2019, over $1 million had been spent on improvements.
 Heating, cooling and electrical improvements were still needed which would cost $300,000 more, and funds were being raised through events such as Mountain Memories Hazelwood, a variety show about the area's history.

 To help pay for the buildings, Folkmoot USA needed to find other uses.
 In 2019, Folkmoot USA agreed to let Academy at SOAR, a boarding school for children with learning disabilities started in 1977, move into the 40,000-square-foot 1923 building, a third of the Folkmoot Center, for ten months out of the year, with Folkmoot USA using the space the other two months.
 The building needed major upgrades.
 As of 2024, the academy had a sign outside another of the former school's buildings.

 Year-round programs include Southern Storytellers Series, Cultural Crash Courses, Nashville Songwriters in the Round, live music performances and International Friendship Dinners.
 Western North Carolina Quilt Trail has moved to the Folkmoot Center, and artists' spaces are available.

 As of 2024, with the festival getting shorter every year, Folkmoot USA succeeded in turning its buildings into a year-round arts center which paid for itself.
 No festival took place in 2025.
+The building was called Folkmoot Center for the Arts as of 2026.